Mushroom Life Cycle: 4 Key Stages and Their Features

 Unfortunately, many products that label themselves as mushroom supplements contain a large portion of mycelium and substrate matter (typically grain when growing mycelium commercially).
 They may not include any mushrooms at all.

-This misrepresents what the customer is purchasing, causes confusion, and compromises the efficacy of the product.
+This misrepresents what the customer is purchasing, causes confusion, and compromises the efficacy of the product that isn’t derived from a genuine mushroom (fruiting body).

 The only genuine mushroom supplements are those made using 100% mushrooms, which develop in the final stage of the mushroom life cycle.